NJB-PROJECT/CPanel-Admin-Web-Hosting-For-Project-Localhost-/README.md

 Commit By : NJB PROJECT ID
 Edited/Added By : NJB PROJECT ID

-Dashboard CPanel Hostings Included Freature :
+Dashboard CPanel Hostings Included Feature :
 1. Web Management
 2. SSL Certificates
 3. Database (more like you can remote access server)